marklogic-community/grove-search-redux/README.markdown

 # MarkLogic Search Implemented in Redux

-This is a Redux implementation of MarkLogic search, for use in proving that such Redux modules can be made to work with React, Vue.js, and Angular 2+.
-This was created as part of the MarkLogic Treehouse project.
+This is a Redux implementation of MarkLogic search.
+It forms part of the MarkLogic Sawyer (formerly "Treehouse") project.

 ## Install